CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for building block INF.1 General Building.md

 There should be a firewall cadastre that meets at least the following requirements:

-* In the cadastre all bulkheads are to be included, so pure cable bulkheads, pipe bulkheads, combination fouling etc.
+* In the cadastre, all bulkheads are to be included, that is, pure cable ducts, pipe bulkheads, combination bulkheads, etc.
-* Each firewall in the building or in the property must be managed individually in the cadastre (the inclusion of bulkheads in the cadastre can be dispensed with for those bulkheads whose failure demonstrably has no adverse effect on the IT operation of the building or the property. )
+* Each firewall in the building or in the property must be managed individually in the cadastre (the inclusion of bulkheads in the cadastre can be dispensed with for those bulkheads whose failure demonstrably has no detrimental effect on the IT operation of the building or the property. )
 * Each firewall is listed in the cadastre under an individual unique identification.
 This identification must be affixed in the immediate vicinity of the relevant bulkhead (as far as possible on both sides) in a legible manner.
 * In the cadastre for each bulkhead individually the proof of at least annual visual inspection with the resulting findings is to lead.
 * In the cadastre are for Schotts, which are already installed at the time of the creation of the cadastre, all available information structured, so at least:
 * Installation location
 * Manufacturer of the bulkhead
 * Product name
 * the general building inspectorate approvals (AbZ) valid at the time of construction or the general building inspectorate test certificates (AbP).
-These AbZ and AbP are usually valid for only 5 years and are thereafter either extended or repealed.
+These AbZ and AbP are usually valid for only 5 years and will either be extended or canceled.
 Often it is very difficult to find references to expired AbZ or AbP on the Internet.
 * Installation date
 * Installation company and a current photo of both sides of the built-in bulkhead.
 In the case of existing bulkheads, it may be imperative in individual cases in the case of unclear circumstances to replace it with a new one.
 The following specifications apply to such a bulkhead: